Price per person includes:

 We've included a leisurely walking tour of the historic French Quarter for you to enjoy during your 2 night stay here.
 It's a great way to learn about the fascinating history of New Orleans and you'll get to explore nooks and crannies you wouldn't normally see.
 Bon Voyage would also be pleased to recommend places to dine and book various tours to make the most of your time in the Big Easy.

-You'll be transferred to New Orleans airport for your early afternoon flight back to the UK.
+Make your way to New Orleans airport for your early afternoon flight back to the UK.

 Your cruise ends here but your adventure doesn't have to.
 Perhaps you may decide to extend your stay and allow a few more days in Memphis or New Orleans or, if a music fan, maybe head over to Nashville and enjoy the home of Country music.